klaemo/csv-stream/Readme.md

 ### Options

-The parser can optionally take some options.
-Here they are with their defaults.
+You can pass some options to the parser.
+Here are the defaults.

 ```javascript
 {